jibin2706/jibin.tech/content/blog/nifty-javascript-methods-that-will-make-your-life-easier/index.md

 ### Object.freeze()

-freeze() method disables the object's properties to be modified or added or deleted.
+freeze() method disables the object's properties to be modified or added or deleted. <br />
 **Note: In strict mode, this results in an error if you try to modify, add or delete properties/values.**

 ```js